Thoughts After One Year at Southern Oregon Univeristy

 Conclusion

-I think the problem boils down to Aptos.
+I think I’m going to almost any project.
 Although it does have its share of bad parts, I believe most of them are associated with being a freshman.
 Next year should be great for a number of reasons, mainly because I wont be living in the dorms any longer and I can take some of the higher level classes I have been waiting for.
-Have a nice mix of suburban housing mixed in with empty lots and huge groves of Eucalyptus trees.
+Have a good public domain map that includes major roads, hillshading, contour lines and place names.